Before you import

 Before your goods leave the country of export, they should be packaged and treated to meet Australia’s import requirements.
 There are a number of steps to follow to make sure your goods are cleared with minimal delay.

 Find out how to prepare your goods and packaging for import.

 Sending your goods to Australia

 When planning to import cargo, you will need to ensure that the airport or seaport of first arrival is approved to land your cargo.

-You are also required to provide information to the Department of Agriculture, Water and the Environment and to the Department of Home Affairs about your goods.
+You are also required to provide information to the Department of Agriculture, Fisheries and Forestry and to the Department of Home Affairs about your goods.